Bismillah-Jan/Deep-Neural-Network/README.md

 ### How to RUN
-* Simply download the corresponding files and run with anaconda 2.7
+* Download the your desired files and run with anaconda 2.7